Epidemic spreading under mutually independent intra- and inter-host pathogen evolution

 The time-dependent exponential rate $\xi(t)$ is determined by the epidemiological/mutation rates via

 whose two terms characterize the pre-mutated vs.\ post-mutated spread of the pathogen.
-The first term, linear in $t$, captures the initial patterns of spread, which are determined by the original pathogen parameters, $\mu,R_0$.
-For $R_0 < 1$ this describes an exponential decay, \textit{a l\`{a}} the SIS dynamics in the sub-pandemic regime.
-At later times, however, as $t^3$ becomes large, the second term begins to dominate, and the exponential decay is replaced by a rapid proliferation, this time driven by the mutation rate $\sigma$.
-The transition between these two behaviors - decay vs.\ proliferation - occurs at $\tau_c = \sqrt{2(1 - R_0)/3\mu \sigma^2 R_0^2}$, which quantifies the anticipated time-scale for the appearance of the critical mutation $F_c$ in (\ref{Fcrit}).
+The first term, linear in $t$, represents the initial stages of the spread, which are determined by the wild-type parameters, $\alpha_0,R_0$.
+For $R_0 < 1$ this describes an exponential decay, \textit{a l\`{a}} the SIR dynamics in the sub-pandemic regime.
+At later times, however, as $t^3$ becomes large, the second term begins to dominate, and the exponential decay is replaced by a rapid proliferation, now driven by the mutation rate $\sigma$.
+The transition between these two behaviors - decay vs.\ proliferation - occurs at $\tau_c = \sqrt{2(1 - R_0)/3\alpha_0 \sigma^2 R_0^2}$, which provides the anticipated timescale for the appearance of the critical mutation $\psi_c$ in (\ref{Fcrit}).

-This analysis portrays the mutated phase as a balance between two competing time-scales:\ on the one hand the exponential decay of the sub-pandemic pathogen, and on the other hand the evolutionary time-scale $\tau_c$ for the appearance of the critical mutation.
+This analysis portrays the mutation-driven contagion as a balance between two competing timescales:\ on the one hand the exponential decay of the sub-pandemic pathogen, and on the other hand the evolutionary timescale $\tau_c$ for the appearance of the critical mutation.
 For the evolution to \textit{win} this race the pathogen must not vanish before $t = \tau_c$.
-This imposes the condition (Fig.\ \ref{Fig2}a-c)
+This imposes the condition that (Fig.\ \ref{FigPhasesI0}a-c)

 ensuring that at $\tau_c$ there are still one or more individuals hosting the pathogen.
-Indeed, $\rho(\tau_c) < 1/N$ indicates that \textit{on average}, at $t = \tau_c$ less than a single individual is left in the infected pool.
-Under this condition, the critical mutation is too late, the spread has already tapered off, and the exponential spread driven by the positive term in (\ref{xit}) is averted.
+Indeed, $\eta(\tau_c) \le 1/N$ indicates that \textit{on average}, at $t = \tau_c$ less than a single individual is left in the infected pool.
+Under this condition, the critical mutation is too late, the spread has already tapered off, and the exponential growth driven by the positive term in (\ref{xit}) is averted.